Executive Dysfunction: Are Executive Dysfunction And Depression Related?

 • Trouble thinking or making decisions

 As you can see, some of the symptoms of depression overlap with executive dysfunction symptoms.
-However, that doesn’t mean that someone experiencing executive dysfunction definitely has depression.
+However, that doesn’t mean that someone experiencing executive dysfunction has depression.
 There can be other factors at play, as outlined in a previous section.
 That’s why a mental health professional would need to take an overview of your situation and learn more about what you’re feeling to decide if depression may be the root cause.

 Studies have shown online cognitive behavioral therapy (CBT) to actually be slightly more effective in treating certain mental illnesses than the face-to-face modality, though both are recognized as valid treatments.
 One literature review of 17 studies on the topic, likely including experimental psychology research, suggests that online CBT is more effective than traditional, in-person therapy for reducing symptoms of depression, specifically.
 It also notes that virtual CBT can be less expensive than in-person therapy.
+CBT may also help executive dysfunction.

 Takeaway